Emergency communications

 Comprehensive personas, experience maps and recommendations

-We created nine personas and corresponding experience maps to represent stakeholders from schools and the Department of Education, detailing their roles and interactions during emergencies.
+I created nine personas and corresponding experience maps to represent stakeholders from schools and the Department of Education, detailing their roles and interactions during emergencies.

 Dynamic personas and experience maps